MartinFerret/angular-mfe-starter-kit/README.md

 Install dependencies : `npm install`

+- Launch the servers by running `npm run all`
-- Launch the mfe1 application : `ng serve mfe1`
+- Build the library to use the shared component : `ng build --c=production shared-library`
-- Launch the shell application `ng serve shell`

-⚠️ NOTE : The remote entry must always be launched before it's host.

 ## Explanations on how it's benn build.